Optical detection of charge-density-wave instability in the non-magnetic kagome metal KV$_3$Sb$_5$: Introduction

 \section{Introduction}

-Kagome geometry of corner-sharing triangles plays special role in condensed-matter physics.
-In magnetic insulators, it may cause the highly entangled quantum spin liquid state with exotic fractionalized excitations~\cite{Broholm2020}.
+Kagome geometry of corner-sharing triangles plays a special role in condensed-matter physics.
+In magnetic insulators, it may cause the highly entangled quantum spin liquid state with exotic fractionalized excitations\cite{Broholm2020}.
 Kagome metals exploit another aspect of this peculiar geometry, the simultaneous presence of linear and flat bands.
 The former cross at the Dirac point that gives rise to Weyl nodes when time-reversal symmetry is broken.
-These interesting features of the electronic structure were indeed detected in several magnetic kagome metals~\cite{Lin2018,Ye2018,Liu2019,Yin2019,Kang2020}, where spin texture -- the type of magnetic order and its individual spin directions -- was shown to have large impact on the energy bands and transport~\cite{Ye2019,Guguchia2020,Biswas2020}.
+These interesting features of the electronic structure were indeed detected in several magnetic kagome metals\cite{Lin2018,Ye2018,Liu2019,Yin2019,Kang2020}, where spin texture -- the type of magnetic order and its individual spin directions -- was shown to have large impact on the energy bands and transport\cite{Ye2019,Guguchia2020,Biswas2020}.

-The discovery of \AVS{} (A = K, Rb, Cs) as a new family of non-magnetic kagome metals~\cite{Ortiz2019} opens the way to studying physics of kagome framework in the absence of magnetism.
+The discovery of \AVS{} (A = K, Rb, Cs) \cite{Ortiz2019} opens the way to studying physics of kagome framework in the absence of local magnetic moments.
 Here, the topological nature of the kagome bands can be intricately intertwined with electronic instabilities, such as superconductivity and charge order.
 Under ambient conditions, the \AVS\ family crystallizes in the hexagonal $P6/mmm$ space group.
-V-atoms create the kagome network, while Sb1 atoms fill the centers of the kagome triangles.
-These V-Sb1 layers are sandwiched between graphite-like Sb2 layers that are, in turn, separated by the alkali-metal ions [Fig.~\ref{intro}(a)], creating easily exfoliable quasi-2D structures.
+The V-atoms create the kagome network, while the Sb1 atoms fill the centers of the kagome triangles.
+These V-Sb1 layers are sandwiched between graphite-like Sb2 layers that are, in turn, separated by the alkali-metal ions (Fig.~\ref{1}a), creating easily exfoliable quasi-2D structures.